rak-n-rok/Krake/docs/user/configuration.rst

     computation.
 See :ref:`dev/scheduling:Scheduling`.
 Default: ``0.1``.

 ``--poll-interval``
-    Time in seconds for the Magnum Controller to ask the Magnum client again after a modification of a cluster.
+    Time in seconds for the Infrastructure Controller to ask the infrastructure provider client again after a modification of a cluster.
 Default: ``30``.

 ``--complete-hook-user``
     For the complete hook, set the name of the user that will be defined as CN of the